 Vendor information is in constant flux, because contact names, phone numbers, addresses, and terms change frequently.
 For AP professionals, vendor management can be one of the toughest challenges to grapple with in a manual, paper-based environment.
-By updating the master vendor file on an ongoing basis, however, you can avoid the problems that arise with incorrect entries, such as duplicated payments, fraud activity, and noncompliance with federal laws like the Sarbanes-Oxley Act.
+By updating the master vendor file on an ongoing basis, however, you can avoid the problems that arise with incorrect entries and duplicated payments.

 In today’s blog, we’ll look at some best practices for performing a master vendor file cleanup.
 By following these steps, you will ensure that you have a current master file that will make year-end closing easier and streamline enterprise-wide processes.